nimbella/command-sets/shopify/README.md

 ## Requirements

-In order to use this command set, you must set up an app on Shopify with the following scopes
+In order to use this command set, you need to set up an app on Shopify with the following scopes
 ```
 Inventory (Read access)
 Orders, transactions and fulfillments (Read and write)